The College Archives

 - Photographs of College buildings, people and events.

-The Archives are currently housed in multiple locations, with the historic core of the collection based in the Old Library, but will be moving to a new purpose-built Archive Centre.
-The Archive Centre will bring the College’s archival collections together and ensure their preservation for future generations.
-The Centre will also include a reading room for students and researchers, with the aim of widening access to the Archives’ holdings.
+The Archives are housed in a new purpose-built Archive Centre.
+The Archive Centre has brought the College’s archival collections together to ensure their preservation for future generations.
+The Centre includes a reading room for students and researchers, with the aim of widening access to the Archives’ holdings.

 The Archives’ collections are also explored in our programme of events for the Friends of the Pepys Library.